RatulSaha/leonardo-challenge-web-3.5-ratul-saha/README.md

 - [ ] The redirect to auth could be better (currently have flash of unstyled content).

-- [ ] Kind of hardcoded that `/explore` starts with `/explore?type=characters` to make state management in URL easier.
-This can be done better with better handling of default state.
+- [ ] The `charactersList` file has a casing issue.
+The correct casing isn't cached, can be looked into later.